zzhangjii/learning-library/workshops/adwc-trialcampaigns/README.md

-# ADWC Journey: Hands-On Test Drive Workshop
+# Oracle Autonomous Data Warehouse Cloud Workshop

 This lab walks you through the steps to get started using the Oracle Autonomous Data Warehouse Cloud (ADWC).